metal-stack/docs/docs/src/development/proposals/MEP5/README.md

 ## Should shared networks be private

-If we implemented shared networks by extending functions around plain, old, private networks we would not have to manage another CIDR (mini point).
+If we implemented shared networks by extending functions around plain, old, private networks we would not have to manage another CIDR (mini point) and it would be possible to create a k8s cluster with a private network, mark the network as `shared` and produce shared services from this k8s cluster.

 If shared networks are implemented as first class networks we could customize the VRF and also accomplish an other goal of our roadmap: being able to create machines directly in an external network.